sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: added option to connect the filters to some specific grid group
 * Fix: fixed js run for background output not always happend
-* Fix: filters was shown only related to grid taxonomies after changing to "all"
+* Fix: filters was shown only related to grid taxonomies after changing to &quot;all&quot;
 * Fix: returned some tiles gallery images that was missing

 Widgets Changes: